 25 Bedford Row is a member of the Pupillage Gateway.
 All applications for 1st and 2nd six-month pupillages must be made via the Pupillage Gateway.

 The next application round will be for pupillages commencing in October 2024.
-The Pupillage Gateway application window opens on 4th January 2023 and closes on 8th February 2023.
+The Pupillage Gateway application window is now open and closes on 8th February 2023.

 Please keep an eye on your Pupillage Gateway account for any updates from us.
 Pupillage offers will be made through the Gateway system at on Friday 5th May 2023.
 Please visit the Pupillage Gateway website for further recruitment process information.